The Challenges Of Socializing At An Office Job (When You're Less Social By Nature)

 This suggestion also believes that you can get used to having less space and alone time in certain contexts.
 The idea is that if you put yourself around your co-workers more, you'll build up a tolerance to not being alone when you're at work.
 I think this is definitely possible for some people, but not everyone feels this is something that can be changed.

-Here are some suggestions for how someone could be more social at work:
+Here are some suggestions for how you could be more social at work:

 - Be sure to have lunch with everyone.
 Even if the time isn't totally ideal for you, eat when the group eats.
 If they go out to a restaurant, then go too.
-Lunch is your best time to chill out and really get to know people.
-If you skip it too often, then everyone else will end up becoming friends with each other, and you'll be left behind, and it will be harder for you to join the fold later.
+Lunch is your best time to chill out and really get to know everyone.
+If you skip it too often, then they'll end up becoming friends, and you'll be left behind, and it will be harder (though not impossible) to join the fold later.

-- Take little breaks throughout the day to stop and chat to the people you particularly get along with.
-Obviously be respectful of their work load, but at the same time, nothing is really wrong with shooting the shit for five minutes in the morning or at three in the afternoon.
-This kind of friendly chatting throughout the day makes work tolerable for most people.
+- Take little breaks throughout the day to stop and chat to the co-workers you particularly get along with.
+Obviously be respectful of their work load, but at the same time, nothing is really wrong with catching for five minutes in the morning, or at three in the afternoon.
+This kind of friendly chit chat throughout the day makes work tolerable for most people.
 Unless you're working at some real "Time is money" place, most offices don't care if you socialize a little.
-Actually, most workplaces prefer the casual, likable person who still gets all their work done vs. the uptight, anal robot who only does a slightly better, overly detail-obsessed, job.
+Actually, most workplaces prefer the casual, likable employee who still gets all their work done vs. the uptight, anal-retentive robot who only does a slightly better, overly detail-obsessed, job.

 - Try to get to know what your co-workers are really like as people.
 It's so easy sometimes to just talk about topics that are immediately at hand (e.g., the weather, upcoming movies, the latest hiccup with Graphic Design) that while you may get along with your co-workers, you don't really know them.
 Once you learn more about them your relationship tends to improve.

-- Keep in touch with people from your desk.
-Send the odd chatty or goofy email to certain people throughout the day.
-Or call someone up and briefly catch up with them.
+- Keep in touch with people from your desk, like send the odd chatty or goofy email throughout the day.

-- Make nice little gestures towards your co-workers, like bringing in donuts one day.
+- Make nice little gestures toward your co-workers, like bringing in snacks one day.